On odd-dimensional modular tensor categories: Preliminaries

-More generally, $\mathcal{C}$ is \emph{weakly group-theoretical} if it is Morita equivalent to a nilpotent fusion category \cite{ENO2}.
-The class of weakly group-theoretical fusion categories is closed under taking extensions and equivariantizations, Morita equivalence, tensor product, Drinfeld centers and subcategories \cite[Proposition 4.1]{ENO2}.

-A fusion category $\mathcal{C}$ is \emph{solvable} if it is Morita equivalent to a cyclically nilpotent fusion category.
-The class of solvable categories is closed under taking extensions and equivariantizations by solvable groups, Morita equivalent categories, tensor products, Drinfeld center, fusion subcategories and component categories of quotient categories \cite[Proposition 4.5]{ENO2}.
+A fusion category $\mathcal{C}$ is \emph{weakly group-theoretical}, respectively \emph{solvable}, if it is Morita equivalent to a nilpotent fusion category, respectively to a cyclically nilpotent fusion category \cite{ENO1}.
+Both of these Morita classes are closed under Deligne tensor product, Drinfeld centers and fusion subcategories.
+The Morita class of weakly group-theoretical fusion categories is also closed under group extensions and equivariantizations.
+On the other hand, the class of solvable categories is closed under extensions and equivariantizations by \emph{solvable} groups, and also by taking component categories of quotient categories.
+See \cite[Propositions 4.1, 4.5]{ENO1}.